luechenchris/orbaone-ios-sdk/README.md

 pod 'OrbaOneSdk'
 ```

-Then run `Pod Install` to retrieve the sdk.
+Then run `pod install` to retrieve the sdk.

 ## 3. Configuring the SDK